 Apply adhesive to the sides of the wooden anchor blocks and slide the faux beam into place.
 Be sure to push it tightly against the ceiling with no gaps showing.
-Then, place screws through the side of the beam to attach it to the block.
+Then, place screws through the side of the beam to attach it to the blocks.
 The screws will help keep the beam in place while the adhesive dries, so place at least two screws on each side of each beam to make sure it will be secure.
-Caution: Do not overtighten the screws, which could cause damage to the beam.
+Caution: Do not over-tighten the screws, which could cause damage to the beam.

 Step 5: Add the Finishing Touches